teckel12/LuaTelemetry/README.md

 #### Screen Description
 ![sample](http://www.leethost.com/link_pics/iNav4.png "Screen description")

-* From the transmitter's main screen, hold the `Page` button to show custom screens, then page to the screen you set to show iNav
+* From transmitter's main screen, hold the `Page` button to show custom screens, page to the iNav screen
 * Flashing values indicate a warning (for example: no telemetry, battery low, altitude too high)
 * To flip between max/min and current values, use the dial or +/- buttons
 * To flip between compass-based direction and launch/pilot-based orientation and location, use the dial or +/- buttons
 * The launch/pilot-based orientation view is useful if model orientation is unknown
 * If model is further than 25 feet away, the launch/pilot-based view will show the direction of the model based upon launch/pilot position and orientation (useful to locate a lost model)
-* The script gives voice feedback for flight modes, battery levels, and warnings (no need to manually set this up for each model)
+* The script gives voice feedback for flight modes, battery levels, and warnings (no need to manually set this up)
 * Voice alerts will play in background even if iNav Lua Telemetry screen is not displayed

 #### User Setting